-St. Louis outhit Cleveland, eleven to seven, but the Tribe made the most of their offense and benefited from the early walks by Drews.
+St. Louis outhit Cleveland, 11 to 7, but the Tribe made the most of their offense and benefitted from the early walks by Drews.
 Mitchell and Tucker each had two hits while Tucker and Gordon each drove home a pair of runs.

-Cleveland can cut their first place deficit down to two games with a win in the second half of the twin bill this afternoon.
+Cleveland can cut their first place deficit down to two games wit a win in the second half of the twin bill this afternoon.
 The Tribe has already taken three games from St. Louis this weekend and will look to make it four when Bob Feller (15-14, 3.98) takes on Blackie Schwamb (1-1, 9.62).
-It will be Schwamb’s first start since August 8.
+It will be Schwamb’s first start since Aug.
+8.